hbavaria/att-cdo-enablement-labs/Labs/2_Data_Lakehouse/README.md

 **:card_file_box: Sources of data**

 - files in COS hive bucket
-  - Go to your COS instance https://cloud.ibm.com/objectstorage/instances -> select bucket that starts with `hive` like `hive-1753085729998611476` -> search for `input_data_hive` directory, there you should find folders/files that were pre-uploaded for you by instructor, if not raise concerns:
+  - Go to your COS instance https://cloud.ibm.com/objectstorage/instances -> select bucket of name `hive-catelog-enablement-bucket` -> search for `input_data_hive` directory, there you should find folders/files that were pre-uploaded for you by instructor, if not raise concerns:
     - `accounts_ht` contains the list of account ids and customer ids from the internal system dump;
     - `holdings_ht`contains information on accounts and their stock holdings (unique by account_id and asset_ticker) for the previous period up to 2023, where `asset_ticker` is stock symbol, `holding_amt` is the total amount of a particular stock and `tax_liability` is the remaining tax liability still owed;
     - `tax_liability_ht` contains country specific tax rate;
 - watsonx.data schema
-  - `iceberg_data.<SCHEMA_DWH_OFFLOAD>` contains data offloaded from Netezza;
+  - `iceberg_catalog.<SCHEMA_DWH_OFFLOAD>` contains data offloaded from Netezza;
   - `postgres_catalog.bankdemo.customers_table` is a federated postgres table that contains customer data.

 ## 4. Expected outcome